omstuhler/semgram/README.md

-# semgram: package for extracting semantically rich relations from text
+# semgram: R package for extracting semantically rich relations from text

 This repository hosts the ```semgram``` R package.